 The Russian and Greek Naval ships are in port from the 18th October and there are certain times in the day when the public are allowed to go on board.

-The monument of Santore Santarosa, a philhellene and former Military Minister of Italy.
+Also on the island of Sfakteria is a monument to Santore Santarosa, a philhellene and former Military Minister of Italy.
 He arrived in Greece in 1824, fought for the Greeks and died during the Revolution.